Miguel Méndez

 Miguel Méndez (June 15, 1930 – May 31, 2013) was the pen name for Miguel Méndez Morales, a Mexican American author best known for his novel Peregrinos de Aztlán (Pilgrims in Aztlán).
+He was a leading figure in the field of Chicano literature.

 Biography

 Early life

-Méndez was born in the border town of Bisbee, Arizona on 15 June 1930.
+Méndez was born in the border town of Bisbee, Arizona, on 15 June 1930.
 His father, Francisco Méndez Cárdenas, was from a town called Bacoachi, in the state of Sonora, Mexico; his mother, María Morales Siqueiros, was from Arizpe, Sonora.
 During the nineteen thirties, the United States government urged Mexicans and Mexican-Americans to leave the United States and go to Mexico, even if they were American citizens, largely due to the Great Depression.
 As a result of this policy, Méndez' parents moved to El Claro, Sonora, where he grew up.

 Méndez attended elementary school in el Claro and Arizpe, but left school after the fifth grade in order to work in his father's small corn and cotton plot.
 Even though El Claro was a small, isolated town, his parents had boxes full of books and newspapers, and it was during those early years that he developed his love of literature.